 Llanfihangel y Creuddyn: Y Ffarmers

-Re-opening in April 2019, Y Ffarmers’ ethos is to “offer good quality food, using local and seasonal produce where possible”, an approach that we’re sure contributed towards its inclusion in the prestigious Michelin Guide.
-Situated in the picturesque surroundings of the ancient parish of Llanfihangel y Creuddyn (just seven miles from Aberystwyth), this acclaimed village pub is a local treasure.
+Re-opened in early 2019, Y Ffarmers’ ethos is to “offer good quality food, using local and seasonal produce where possible”.
+Situated in the picturesque surroundings of the ancient parish of Llanfihangel y Creuddyn (just seven miles from Aberystwyth), this acclaimed dog-friendly village pub is a local treasure.
 Soak up the homely atmosphere provided by cosy nooks, original fireplaces and local art while treating yourself to one of the many niche craft gins and rotating selection of real ales.

 Pisgah: Halfway Inn